Telepic/DistanceMetrix-Godot/README.md

 *If you need the version of MacOS or Linux, you can compile the sorce code by your customs scons.*

+This matrix approach can save at least 50% of memory usage because of the triangular matrix.

 ## Features

 - Reusable entity ID allocation and recycling